LeWestopher/cakephp-monga/README.md

 Note that the MongoDB collection that is utilized by custom Collection classes is the tableized name of the Collection class itself.
 For example, `UsersCollection.php` would map to the `users` collection inside of your MongoDB instance.

+### Query Logging

+As of version 0.3.0, CakeMonga supports query logging via the Mongo logging context.
+To learn how to enable logging and create customer loggers, visit the [Query Logging Wiki Page](https://github.com/LeWestopher/cakephp-monga/wiki/Query-Logging).

 ### Retrieving a custom Collection model using CollectionRegistry